deamorim2/sdbs/EN-US/validity.rst

   DELETE FROM nyc_neighborhoods
   WHERE NOT ST_IsValid(geom);

-A good tool for visually repairing invalid geometry is OpenJump (http://openjump.org) which includes a validation routine under **Tools->QA->Validate Selected Layers**.

 Now the good news: a large proportion of invalidities **can be fixed inside the database** using either:

-* the :command:`ST_MakeValid` function or,
+* the ST_MakeValid_ function or,
-* the :command:`ST_Buffer` function.
+* the ST_Buffer_ function.

 ST_MakeValid
 ~~~~~~~~~~~~

-:command:`ST_MakeValid` attempts to repair invalidities without only minimal alterations to the input geometries.
+ST_MakeValid_ attempts to repair invalidities without only minimal alterations to the input geometries.
 No vertices are dropped or moved, the structure of the object is simply re-arranged.
 This is a good thing for clean, but invalid data, and a bad thing for messy and invalid data.

 .. code-block:: sql